When I was around seven years old, I first started using Photoshop. It was only on version 4 back then and I barely understood the program at all.

 Well- it’s exactly as the name implies, really.

-When you create a new document, Photoshop gives you a blank canvas.
+When you create a new document, Photoshop and most other art programs with layers give you a blank canvas.
 The document has a single layer at this point – depending on the settings you gave while creating the document, it’s either transparent, white, black, or a colour of your choice.

 If you were to start drawing now, you’d be working directly on this layer.
 Unless your layer started off transparent, you’d now be working destructively: the lines you’re making are removing all of the colour that was there before.